hoguej/circlevilleonline.com/content/news/barthelmas-purchase-questions.md

 ---
 *[Image from www.ci.circleville.oh, a public domain website.](https://www.ci.circleville.oh.us/Facilities/Facility/Details/Main-Shelter-House-12)*

 CIRCLEVILLE - Through a public information request, it was discovered that the purchase contract for the Barthelmas Park expansion may not be a valid real estate purchase contract.
 There is not a specific date on the signatures and the closing date is in the past.
+Also, the contract doesn't even list which property is being sold.
+It only describes the property as being approximately 20 acres in Pickaway County.
 According to [Kohrman, Jackson, and Krantz, an Ohio law firm](https://www.kjk.com/2017/12/11/enforceable-real-estate-agreement/), real estate contracts must have definiteness.

 > Definiteness.
 The terms of the contract, especially basic terms such as price, legal description, and closing date must be reasonably certain.
 A court must be able to look at the agreement and determine the parties’ obligations from within the “four corners of the document.”